Industry-Wide Business Valuation FAQ & Glossary

 Limited Appraisal — the act or process of determining the value of a business, business ownership interest, security, or intangible asset with limitations in analysis, procedures, or scope.

-Liquidity — the ability to quickly convert property to cash or pay a liability.
+Liquidity — the ability to quickly convert the property to cash or pay a liability.

-Liquidation Value — the net amount that would be realized if the business is terminated and the assets are sold piecemeal.
+Liquidation Value — the net amount that would realize if the business terminates and the assets sold piecemeal.
 Liquidation can be either “orderly” or “forced.”

 Majority Control — the degree of control provided by a majority position.